IRIS-LAB/iris-back/README.md

 # iris-back
-iris-back is a set of tools for Typescript backend project, based on powerfull frameworks like:
+iris-back is a set of tools for Typescript backend projects, based on powerfull frameworks like:
 * [NestJS](https://nestjs.com/)
 * [TypeORM](https://typeorm.io/#/)
 * [Joi](https://github.com/hapijs/joi).